J05HI/website/content/blog/en/least-squares-first-approach.md

 $y=ax+b$

-Once the model has been stablished is time to set the conditions for Least Squares.
+Once the model has been established is time to set the conditions for Least Squares.
 The purpose is to minimize a quadratic function ($L^2$) that contains the squared sum of differences or errors between the data and the prediction of the model assumed for that data.

 Mathematically it would look like this: